HaytamBeniazza/abz-test-assignment/README.md

 # Test Assignment – Front-end Developer

-A Vue 3 application for the ABZ.agency front-end developer test assignment, featuring user management with GET and POST API operations.
+A Vue 3 application front-end developer test assignment, featuring user management with GET and POST API operations.

 ## 🎯 Assignment Overview

-This project fulfills the requirements for the ABZ.agency front-end developer position test assignment, implementing:
+This project fulfills the requirements for the test assignment, implementing:

 - **Working with GET requests**: Display users with pagination
 - **Working with POST requests**: User registration form with validation